rondorn/CiPol/README.md

 Once a server is set up, you can now set up a job.
 To set up a job click the ‘Add Job’ button.
 From there you will see two pull down menus.
 For the server menu select one of the servers you have just set up.
 This will populate the job menu with available choices scanned from your server.

 If a choice is represented as /job/{job name}, it means that it is a folder and not a direct job.
 If you chose one of these entries then a new pull down menu will appear with the job present under that folder.
 Up to 4 menu levels are supported.
 Once you have chosen the job you wish to monitor, click ‘Save’

-The menu will only be populated with folders and jobs that have passing or failing tests.
-If a test is disabled it will not appear in the menu.

 # Main Screen
 The following features are available on the main screen